ryancahildebrandt/ryancahildebrandt/README.md

 - *NLP project using classical Japanese texts, on deck*
 - *Orthographic analysis of kanji and their radicals, on deck*
 - *Japanese whiskey review dataset sentiment analysis, on deck*

-- *tea temps v2, incorporating time and other variables into the tea temps dataviz above, on deck*
 - *pokemon, because why not? on deck*